-Peripheral Intravenous Lines (PIVs) –A soft catheter placed in a small vein through which intravenous fluid and medications can be given.
-Usually a PIV will be placed upon admission into the hospital.
-Numbing ointment is available, and can be applied to your child’s skin prior to placing the peripheral line.
-Your child will have a PIV in place throughout their hospitalization.
+Peripheral Intravenous Lines (PIVs) – is a soft catheter placed in a small vein through which intravenous fluid and medications can be given.
+A PIV may be placed upon admission into the hospital.
+Pain-relieving measures are available, and may be applied to your child’s skin prior to placing the peripheral line.
+Your child will likely have a PIV in place throughout their hospitalization.

-A soft catheter placed (usually during surgery) in a large vein or a chamber of the heart.
+A soft catheter placed (usually during surgery) in a vessel or a chamber of the heart.
 It is used to monitor heart pressures and to administer IV fluids, medications and nutrition.
 The insertion site can be in the neck, chest, groin or umbilicus.

-Multiple pumps will be used to infuse potent medications to support the heart until it can recover from the trauma of surgery.
-Continuous IV drips are given to manage pain after surgery and while the breathing tube is in place.
-Fluids providing glucose and electrolytes will be given through one of the IV lines until your child can be fed by mouth again.
+Infusion Pumps will likely be used to infuse medications to support the heart until it can recover from surgery.
+Continuous IV medications are given to manage pain and anxiety after surgery.
+IV fluids providing nutrition will be given until your child can be fed.

-Small tubes placed around the heart or lung to prevent accumulation of blood and body fluids after surgery.
+These are small tubes placed around the heart or lungs to prevent accumulation of fluids after surgery.
 These drains are connected to a collection device to measure the drained fluid.
-It is usually removed when the amount of fluid draining decreases significantly (often within a few days of surgery).
+They are typically removed when drainage subsides.

-Sometimes after open heart surgery, the heart’s natural pacing mechanism that keeps the heart in a normal rhythm is altered from swelling or injury to the tissue that stimulates normal electrical activity.
-If the rhythm does not support adequate blood pressure and oxygen delivery to the tissues, an external temporary pulse generator (pacemaker) is needed to maintain adequate heart rate until the heart’s normal pacing function returns.
-This is usually a temporary problem, but occasionally, can be permanent.
+Sometimes after open heart surgery, the heart’s natural beating mechanism impaired.
+This is usually a temporary problem, but rarely, can be permanent.
 External pacing wires are small wires placed in the heart muscle through which electrical impulses can travel to the heart.
 These wires exit the chest wall and can be attached to a pulse generator.
 They are typically removed with minimal discomfort.

-A soft tube placed in the bladder to drain urine.
+This is a soft tube placed in the bladder to drain urine.
 An important indicator of heart function, urine output is monitored closely.
-This catheter stays in place for as long as the patient remains sedated after surgery, and/or if frequent assessment of urinary output is needed.
+This catheter stays in place for as long as needed while in the Heart Center.